Sit on the Floor:

 Transitioning from the Chair:

 For many of us, sitting in all those positions for a long time may seem very daunting.
-Perhaps we don’t have the mobility to sit in those positions comfortably (double for things like the lotus) or MAYBE our squishy butts just simply can’t find it comfortable to sit on the hard floor.
+Perhaps we don’t have the mobility to sit on the floor in those positions comfortably (double for things like the lotus).
+Maybe our squishy butts just simply can’t find it comfortable to sit on the hard, unforgiving floor.
 Fear not!

 All of these positions can be scaled both mobility and comfort wise with the addition of my patented Plush Floor Sitting Comfort Enhancer™ (read: a pillow or bolster, or rolled up towel).
 This will decrease the ‘stretch’ on some of the positions and also give your sit bones a break from grinding into the floor when they just aren’t quite ready.